notxab/chatting/README.md

 # Epic Chat
 A real-time web chat application built with Node.js, Express, and Socket.IO.
-Users can send live messages, choose custom nicknames, and see who’s joining or leaving the chat — all in an intuitive interface.
+Users can send live messages, choose custom nicknames, and see who’s joining or leaving the chat.

 ## Features